Torreylee1028/torreylee1028.github.io/about.md

 				<header class="major">
 					<h3>Education</h3>
 				</header>
 				<p>I earned a B.A. in Business Administration with a concentration in Entertainment & Tourism Management.
-Through the want to learn more about data and how these insights can drive business decisions, I decided to further my education with a M.S. in Data Science. </p>
+Through the curiosity to learn more about data and how these insights can drive business decisions, I decided to further my education with a M.S. in Data Science. </p>
 			</div>
 		</div>
 	</section>